Essential Fishing Equipment For Pike Fishing: A Beginners Guide

 Fluorocarbon Leaders

 The third option is fluorocarbon leaders.
-They have a big advantage when fishing in clear water, as they are near invisible.
-They are also very stiff, therefore reducing lure tangling (which is very important when fishing with jerk baits).
+They have a big advantage when fishing in clear water, as they are nearly invisible.
+They are also very stiff, reducing lure tangling (which is crucial when fishing with jerk baits).
 The main downside is that they can get bitten off by pike!
 I personally do not use them just for that reason.

-If you plan live bait fishing, you will need a rig:
+If you plan live bait fishing, you will need a bait rig:

-If you prefer the live bait method for pike fishing, it gets a little more complicated.
-You will need to make up and assemble your live-bait rig, this can be a challenge if you are a beginner.
+It gets a little more complicated if you prefer the live bait method for pike fishing.
+You must make up and assemble your live bait rig; this can be a challenge if you are a beginner.
 Basically, you will need a pike float, some swivels, beads, lead, and a wire leader with hooks.
-All of these items are readily available in any fishing shop and if you want you can also purchase a full ready-made rig for a good price!
+All of these items are readily available in any fishing shop, and if you want, you can also purchase a full, ready-made rig for a good price!

 Final Thoughts

-I have listed all of the key essentials that you would require to take for a successful pike fishing trip.
-There is a lot of pike fishing-related items in the tackle shops which are not needed when first starting, please avoid these unnecessary items – stick to the basics.
+There are a lot of pike fishing-related items in the tackle shops that are not needed when first starting; please avoid these unnecessary items and stick to the basics.

 Denis Savretic